 Fortunately you have another option: the new HTML5-based games.
 The HTML5 brain games don't use Adobe Flash.
 The HTML5 games should work fine without any browser plug-ins or having to fiddle with any settings, and you should be able to play them long into the future.

-UPDATE (11/21/18): As of today the free Flash-based games such as Scrabble Sprint are still working.
-In Google Chrome, to open the games you still must re-allow Flash for my website every time you re-open Chrome (see below).
+FLASH UPDATE (12/04/19): As of today the free Flash-based games such as Scrabble Sprint are still working.
+In Google Chrome, to open the games you must now re-allow the Adobe Flash Player for my website every time you re-open Chrome.